PrimalNinja/cyborgzoscii-u/microZOSCII.md

 **Q: Is 54 characters really enough security?**

 A: Yes.
-Those 54 characters provide 10^91,619 combinations—10^91,542 times more than AES-256.
+Those 54 characters provide 10^91,619 combinations—10^91,542 times more than AES-256 for sending the full ZOSCII ROM.
 The security comes from combinatorial explosion, not character length.

 **Q: What if someone steals my 54-character seed?**